nkubmtest/deneme/deneme.md

 <html>
     <body>
-        <p style="color:red">This is an example of a simple HTML page with one paragraph.</p>
+        <p style="color:red;font-size:30px">This is an example of a simple HTML page with one paragraph.</p>
     </body>
 </html>